Yusuf611/PRODIGY_CS_01/README.md

 - Interactive and user-friendly interface.

 ## Prerequisites
 This program requires Python to be installed on your system.
 Additionally, it makes use of the `colorama` library for colored terminal output.
-You can install `colorama` using the following command:

 How to Use
 Clone the repository: